moatboy/moatboy.github.io/docs/PGR.md

 * **Revenues Distribution:** P&G operates globally, with a fairly balanced geographical footprint.
 North America typically contributes the largest share of revenue, followed by other developed markets and emerging markets.
 Its product portfolio spans a broad range of categories, including beauty, grooming, health care, fabric & home care, and baby, feminine & family care.
 No single product or category represents an excessive concentration.
 * **Industry Trends:** The consumer staples industry is generally considered a slow-growth industry.
 P&G’s overall revenue growth has been generally in the low single digits, in line with broader industry trends.
 Emerging market growth has been a bright spot in recent years.
 However, these markets are also typically more volatile and competitive.
+{: .highlight }
 * **Margins:** P&G has historically enjoyed relatively high operating margins, well above the industry median.
 This stems from the pricing power conferred by its strong brands, combined with efficient manufacturing and distribution operations.  {: .highlight} However, margin expansion can be challenging in a competitive environment, and input cost inflation can exert significant pressure at times.
-{: .highlight }  P&G's margins have come down slightly in the last 3 years.
+P&G's margins have come down slightly in the last 3 years.
 **Moat Analysis:**

+{: .important }
 P&G’s core moat stems from the power of its brands.
-{: .important } Consumers are willing to pay a premium for brands they trust and that have earned a reputation for quality and performance.
+Consumers are willing to pay a premium for brands they trust and that have earned a reputation for quality and performance.
 This brand loyalty creates a buffer against competitors and provides pricing power.
 Examples include Tide, Gillette, Pampers, Crest, and many others.
 This translates into consistent and robust profits and high returns on invested capital.
-{: .important }

 Economies of scale, particularly in distribution, further bolster P&G’s competitive position.
 Its massive size allows it to negotiate favorable terms with retailers and efficiently distribute its products worldwide.
 This scale is a significant barrier to entry for new competitors and makes it very difficult for smaller firms to compete effectively.

 While the consumer staples sector isn't immune to competitive pressures and changing consumer preferences, P&G’s wide moat and diversified portfolio of leading brands make it well-positioned to sustain its competitive advantages and generate excess returns over the long term.

 **Moat Rating Justification:**

+{: .warning }
 A moat rating of 4 out of 5 reflects P&G's strong but not impenetrable competitive advantages.
 While its brands and scale provide a powerful defense, they are not invulnerable.
-{: .warning } Private-label competition, changing consumer tastes, and the rise of new distribution channels (e.g., e-commerce) pose ongoing challenges.
-{: .warning }  A more pessimistic outlook on the long-term durability of its brands and the potential for margin erosion in an increasingly competitive environment justifies a slightly lower rating than a perfect 5.
+Private-label competition, changing consumer tastes, and the rise of new distribution channels (e.g., e-commerce) pose ongoing challenges.
+A more pessimistic outlook on the long-term durability of its brands and the potential for margin erosion in an increasingly competitive environment justifies a slightly lower rating than a perfect 5.

 **Valuation:**